kaaedit/kaa/README.rst

 To activate kaa remote debugger, select ``[Tools]|Python debugger server`` and enter port number to connect debugger(default 28110).

-Next, open another terminal window other than kaa running, run following command.
+Next, open new terminal window and run following command in the terminal window.

 ::